kaanreal/FrameCord/README.md

 Waterfall
 =========

+This is a fork of the official Waterfall project.
+I simply replaced the Waterfall branding with FrameCord to align with the server's theme.

 > [!CAUTION]
 > This project has reached end of life and is no longer maintained.
 > We recommend you transition to [Velocity](https://papermc.io/software/velocity).
 For more information, see the [announcement](https://forums.papermc.io/threads/1088/).